Role of magnetic pressure forces in fluctuation dynamo saturation: Conclusions

-\item As the effects of compressibility become important (e.g., runs B and C) magnetic fields are amplified by a combination of random stretching and compression which also enhances the density.
+\item As the effects of compressibility become important (e.g. runs B and C) magnetic fields are amplified by a combination of random stretching and compression.
 The latter ensures an initial positive value of $r_{p}$ which then decreases as dynamo saturates (see Fig.~\ref{fig:corr_sub_trans_super}).
 In transonic flows, $\rho$ and $B$ tend to become uncorrelated in the saturated state while in the supersonic case, $r_{p}$ shows a lesser degree of positive correlation in the saturated phase compared to the value in the kinematic phase.